AdamBoley/Project-Beergate/README.md

 ##### Pre-populated update_review form

+Validation of this page returned 10 errors.
+Closer inspection revealed that these errors were the same errors as those noted in the add_review page validation, and are related to formatting.
+As in that section, I can do little to resolve these errors, as I cannot directly control the layout.

 ##### Form submiited

+Validation of this page returned no errors, and no errors were encountered when submitting.
+I suspect that my preventative bug fixing above allowed this.

 ##### Update_review page when signed out

+The tab-duplication trick was used to generate this page.
+Validation of this page returned no errors.
+It did not trigger a 500 server error as the user_reviews page does when the same trick is applied, but this is acceptable, since the templating language handles this.

 #### Delete Review

-The delete_review page was validated twice - once for when the page has just been loaded, and once for when the Confirm Deletion modal has been activated.
+The delete_review page was validated 3 times - once for when the page has just been loaded, once for when the Confirm Deletion modal has been activated, and finally for when the user has managed to navigate to the page when signed-out.
+As above, this should be impossible to achieve in the normal operation of BeerGate, but it is technically possible to achieve, as documented [here](#tab-duplication-bug).

 ##### Modal inactive

+This page was validated by direct source code checking.
+Validation returned no errors.

 ##### Modal active

+This page was validated by direct source code checking.
+Validation returned no errors.
+Interestingly, to access the menu to generate the page source code, you must right-click inside the modal, since right-clicking outside closes the modal.

+##### Delete_review when signed out

+The tab-duplication trick was used to generate this page.
+Validation of this page returned no errors.
+It did not trigger a 500 server error as the user_reviews page does when the same trick is applied, but this is acceptable, since the templating language handles this.

 #### Account Sign-in

-The sign_in page was validated once:
+The sign_in page was validated once by URL.
+Validation returned no errors.

 #### Account Sign-out

-The sign_out page was validated once:
+The sign_out page was validated once by direct source code checking.
+Initially validation returned 3 errors related to element formatting.
+I thought to put these down to the formatting of the form, was has been noted as problematic above, but then noted that the form for the sign-out page is simple.
+Close inspection of the source code revealed improper placement of the elements.
+Once fixed, validation was re-run and returned no errors.

 #### Account Sign-up

-The sign_up page was validated once:
+The sign_up page was validated once by URL.
+Initially validation returned 3 errors related to element formatting, similar to those noted directly above.
+Inspection of the source code revealed similarly improper formatting.
+Once fixed, validation was re-run and returned no errors.

 #### Account Password Change

-The password_change page was validated once:
+The password_change page was validated once by direct source code checking.
+Validation returned no errors.

 ### CSS Validation

 All custom CSS is contained within static/css/styles.css.
 This file was validated by [the official W3 CSS validator](https://jigsaw.w3.org/css-validator/).
-Unlike the HTML files, copying and pasting the CSS code was sufficient.
+Direct source code checking was used.
+No errors were returned.

 ### JS Validation